silx-kit/silx-training/python/numpy/index.rst

 - Dimensions can be modified, flexible indexation
 - Internal optimization for 1D, 2D and 3D

-It can be interfaced with other languages
+It can be interfaced with other languages.

 .. code-block:: python